jotavare/42-resources/README.md

 ### **Digital Footprint**

-Discover the imprint left by your online activities.
+Search the imprint left by your online activities.

 | Website | Description | Source |
 | :------ | :---------- | :----- |